 Get ready to roll.
-With its mild climate, outstanding highway system, and non-stop gorgeous scenery, California stands out as the perfect place for a road trip.
-And hiring a car is about as easy as it gets.
-Whether your trip itinerary is a statewide tour of California’s greatest hits, a family visit to iconic theme parks, or an off the beaten track adventure, there is a vehicle to match your mood and style> Snazzy convertibles, family friendly vans, rugged models that can handle all types of conditions (even snow), or campers and RVs, all in excellent shape and with good road assistance and optional insurance policies.
+With its mild climate, outstanding highway system, and nonstop-gorgeous scenery, California stands out as the perfect place for a road trip.
+And renting a car is about as easy as it gets.
+Whether your trip itinerary is a statewide tour of California’s greatest hits, a all-in-the-family visit to iconic theme parks, or an off-the-beaten-track adventure, there’s a vehicle to match your mood and style—snazzy convertibles, family-friendly vans, rugged models that can handle all types of conditions (even snow), even campers and Rvs, all in excellent shape and with good road assistance and optional insurance policies.

 Local & Scenic Railways

-Though Amtrak is the largest train service in the state, it is not the only one.
+Though Amtrak is the largest train service in the state, it’s not the only way to roll.
 In Northern California, Caltrain has regular service between San Francisco and San Jose.
 In Southern California, Metrolink offers service on seven regional lines that connect L.A., Ventura County, Antelope Valley, San Bernardino, Riverside, Orange County, and the Inland Empire.
-Trains dedicated to certain themes and in specific locales, such as the Napa Valley Wine Train, also provide a unique way to see some of California’s première destinations.
+Trains dedicated to certain themes and in specific locales, such as the Napa Valley Wine Train, also provide a unique way to see some of California’s premier destinations.